AmenoCoyane/nasa-photo-of-the-day/README.md

 # Module Project: Component Side Effects- NASA APOD

 This will be a two-module project.
-In it you will consume the NASA API to fetch the "Astronomy Photo Of The Day" or APOD.
-Once you fetch the data, you will build a few components that will render different pieces of data in your interface.
+In it you will consume the NASA API to ' ' the "Astronomy Photo Of The Day" or APOD.
+Once you ' ' the data, you will build a few components that will render different pieces of data in your interface.
 After the second module (in the [DAY_TWO_README.md](DAY_TWO_README.md) file) you will re-style your app using one of the libraries you learn.

 ## Instructions